 One method of arbitrage betting is to look at the odds of events in the hope of spotting discrepancies between bookies' prices, or finding useful special offers/money back triggers.

-In football betting, the Champions League match between Real Madrid and Bayern Munich on the 23rd of April is a good example.
-Betfair Sports had pre-match odds of 6/4 on Real, 19/10 on Bayern and 13/5 on a draw.
-Arbers would look for the highest odds on each outcome at every bookie in order to place bets that can't lose.
-Alternatively, on the Betfair Exchange, players can opt to back or lay events at certain prices and wait to see if their odds are matched.
+Let’s take a football betting example: Real Madrid are playing Bayern Munich in a Champions League match.
+One bookie has pre-match odds of 6/4 on Real, 19/10 on Bayern and 13/5 on a draw.
+Arbers would look for the highest odds on each outcome at a range of bookies in order to place bets that can't lose.

 What many gamblers don't realise is how flexible arbitrage is.
 Comparing odds for value discrepancies isn't just about speculatively comparing prices and deals, it's about being creative with the markets.